 Patients need to see their primary care physician prior to ordering exams, except for screening mammograms.
 If your physician is out of town, we can provide high quality diagnostic exams at Lake Chelan Community Hospital and digitally deliver them to your caregiver.
 For physicians not on the network, we can fax the report, mail a CD or assist them with using a web viewer to view that specific exam.

 Ultrasound is a type of test that uses reflected sound waves to generate a picture.
 A gel is applied to the skin to help transmit the sound waves.
 While people associate ultrasound with pregnancy, it can be used for many different parts of the body, including the heart, thyroid, arteries and veins throughout the body.

 The Selenia Mammography unit by Hologic is a state-of-the-art full digital mammography unit.
 This unit updated our services in 2011, allowing us to take digital images to be stored on our computer systems for improved interpretation by a reading radiologist and proficient storage of a patient’s mammograms over time.
 Patients who need routine screening exams may schedule their own appointment at their convenience.
 The Mammography Department is accredited by the American College of Radiology (ACR) and the FDA.
-Learn more about our Pink Ribbon Facility and other women’s health services.

 Magnetic Resonance Imaging (MRI)

 Magnetic Resonance Imaging (MRI) is provided by Alliance Imaging.
 The MRI unit creates images using the interaction of magnetic fields and radio waves with tissue, thus using no ionizing radiation.
 MRI should not be performed on patients with pacemakers, ferromagnetic aneurysm clips or metallic spinal fusion rods.
 An MRI test usually takes 30 – 60 minutes.
 Available Fridays from 8:30 AM to 4:30 PM.

 Computed Tomography (CT)